Spells and Magic

 the Mana stat

 Mana is the raw magical energy used to cast spells.
-As one of the four main stats, a character can allot some of their 45 points to it during character creation, and later upgrade using xp.
-Each point placed into the mana stat adds 2 points to the character’s mana pool.
+As one of the four main stats, a character can allot some of their 45 points to it during character creation, and later upgrade it using xp.

 Learning a spell